wouterj/wouterj.github.io/_posts/2025-12-17-symfony-20-year.md

 contributors doing the work but hundreds of people working together to help everyone move forward!

-Interestingly, the peak in 2019-2021 is also visible [the curl project](https://curl.se/dashboard1.html#authors-of-95-percent).
+Interestingly, the peak in 2019-2021 is also visible in [the curl project](https://curl.se/dashboard1.html#authors-of-95-percent).

 {% include image.html src="/img/sf-stats/firsttimers.svg" alt="" class="figure" %}